 Here are some guidelines to help you decide how many participants will be enough for you to get insights and ensure the analysis is manageable.

-On our paid plan, there's no limit to the number of participants you can have for each survey, and if you're on the free plan, remember that you can still get useful insights from the 10 participants you're enabled to recruit.
+On our paid plan, there's no limit to the number of participants you can have for each study.
+If you're on the free plan, remember that you can still get useful insights from the 10 participants you can recruit.

 For Treejack and Chalkmark, 50–100 participants per task will give you trustworthy data (the more the better)